Who We Are

 The curriculum is ideal for interdisciplinary or cross-disciplinary learning opportunities and the advantages and opportunities of New York City are woven into your education.

-Choose from baccalaureate academic programs such as Biology, Business, Education, English, Health Studies, Liberal Studies, Nursing, Social Sciences, and Social Work.
-Master's Degree programs in Special Education and Business Leadership are also available.
+Choose from baccalaureate academic programs such as Biology, Business, Education, English, Health Studies, Liberal Studies, Nursing, Radiologic Technologies, Social Sciences, and Social Work.
+Master's Degree programs in Special Education and Business Leadership (on campus or fully online) are also available.
+Concordia also offers a Post Baccalaureate Nursing and R.N. to B.S. program.
 We also offer Pre-Professional Studies—Pre-Deaconess, Pre-Law, Pre-Med, Pre-Seminary, and Pre-Vet, an honors program known as The Fellows, Lutheran Teachers Diploma, and Concordia Connection - our program for high school graduates with a diagnosed learning disability, who have demonstrated the potential to earn a college degree.
 The College also offers Adult Education Accelerated Degree Programs for adult students who are working and a full-scale English as a Second Language (ESL) program.
-More than 75% of the professors have the highest degrees in their fields.

 In national student surveys, the College's students report high levels of satisfaction with their active and collaborative learning experiences at Concordia, their ample access to faculty, the supportive campus environment, and Concordia's commitment to its students' success.